 In my book, Consensusland, cryptocurrency is just what you use when you need to buy something.
 One type of cryptocurrency for day-to-day business, another for international shipping, another for lending, etc. The idea of buying cryptocurrency as an investment seems odd.
 Why would anybody want to do that?

-This is probably how you think about currencies, too.
+This is probably how you think about national currencies.

 Mark, what does that have to do with a Bitcoin ETF?

 We have ETFs for many currencies—euros, Swiss francs, pounds, reals, pesos, and many more.
 Some ETFs go long, some go short, and some simply index.

 I’m certain you have never bought any of those ETFs.
 They’re for investors who want to speculate on foreign currency prices without actually holding foreign currency.

 You could do that yourself, but it’s complicated and expensive.
 In the U.S., exchange fees run as high as 10 percent or more for common currencies, higher for rare currencies.
 People in your country probably don’t have foreign currency they’re willing to sell to you.
 You also need to learn how to report it on your taxes.
 And anyway, where will you stash your foreign cash?

 ETF managers usually have connections or other advantages that let them buy, sell, and store foreign currency more cheaply and easily than you could.

 You pay a small fee to let them do that for you, as opposed to a big fee to do it yourself.
 You never actually touch the currency, you don’t have extra paperwork, and you can sell whenever you want.

 Meanwhile, your ETF manager takes a fee for offering this convenience.
 Everybody wins.